kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

       the same OSP from multiple k8s clusters.
 COSI system will need some kind of optional specified ID? -->
 5. If OSP returns provision fail, COSI sidecar reports error to Bucket status and retries gRPC call
 6. When OSP returns provision success, COSI sidecar updates Bucket status `BucketReady` to true
-7. <!-- TODO: how does the BucketClaim become BucketReady?
-IMO, it's cleaner if the controller manages all aspects of BucketClaims. -->
+7. Controller detects that the Bucket is provisioned successfully (`BucketReady`==true)
+   1. Controller finishes BucketClaim reconciliation processing/validation as needed
-   Controller observes Bucket and applies `BucketReady` true to the BucketClaim after the Bucket ???
+   2. Controller applies `BucketReady` true status to BucketClaim, finishing BucketClaim reconcile

+The mechanism by which the Controller waits for the intermediate Bucket to be provisioned in the middle of BucketClaim reconciliation is not specified here.
+The important behavior (waiting) is defined, and the logic coordinating the init-wait-finish reconcile process is left as an implementation detail.

 #### Generating Bucket Access Credentials